·

 Ruth’s story ends with a wedding and the birth of a son–Obed.
 Of course, Obed grew up to become the grandfather of King David.
 God’s Word tells us that this Moabite woman received a place in the lineage of Jesus Christ.

-What an amazing and beautiful love story!
-It’s enough to make even modern day women swoon a little.
-But Ruth’s story is more than just a love story.
+Ruth’s story is an amazing and beautiful love story!
+It’s enough to make even modern-day women swoon a little.
+But her story is more than just a love story.
 It is an excellent example of God’s grace, love, and faithfulness, even when we fail Him.

-We can learn from Ruth’s example as a woman of great character and follow God’s plan for our lives–even if it seems like things will never turn out right.
+We can learn from Ruth’s example as a woman of great character and follow God’s plan for our lives–even if it seems as if things will never turn out right.

-The first thing we see in the story is Ruth’s faithfulness and devotion.
-In fact, it’s so legendary, her words in Ruth 1:16-17 are often used in wedding ceremonies even today.
+The first characteristic we see in the story is Ruth’s faithfulness and devotion.
+In fact, it’s so legendary, that her words in Ruth 1:16-17 are often used in wedding ceremonies even today.

 Ruth was not a part of the nation of Israel, except through marriage.
 After the loss of her husband, she could have chosen to remain in her own land along with her sister-in-law Orpah.
 No one would’ve blamed her.